 Recovery from PTSD varies.
 Some children recover within 6 months.
 Others have symptoms that last much longer.
 Recovery depends on the child’s inner strengths, coping skills, and ability to bounce back.
-It is also affected by the level of family support.
+It's also affected by the level of family support.
 Parents play a vital role in treatment.

 These measures may help prevent PTSD in children:

-Teach children that it is OK to say no to someone who tries to touch their body or make them feel uncomfortable.
+Teach children that it's OK to say no to someone who tries to touch their body or make them feel uncomfortable.